-In light of the mentioned works, it is interesting to study how the properties of random feature models (and kernels) can be transferred to deep neural networks in practice.
-For example, the double descent phenomenon is encountered in over-parameterized neural networks; although in some architectures, it is impossible to observe it (Ba et al., 2019), in random feature models, it seems to be more robust (Mei & Montanari, 2019).
-Therefore, the question is whether the random features idea could help develop over-parameterized architectures with better double-descent guarantees.
+In light of the mentioned works it is interesting to study how the properties of random feature models (and kernels) can be transferred to deep neural networks in practice.
+For example, double descent phenomenon is encountered in over-parameterized neural networks.
+However, in some architectures it is impossible to observe it (Ba et al., 2019), while in random feature models it seems to be more robust (Mei & Montanari, 2019).
+So, the question is whether random features idea could help to develop over-parameterized architectures with better double descent guarantees.

-It is also interesting to study whether random feature models can be helpful in neural network compression.
-In the paper (Frankle & Carbin, 2018), the authors introduce the Lottery Ticket Hypothesis, which states that a network contains a smaller sub-network, which can achieve the same performance as a whole network when trained in isolation.
-In context of the hypothesis, shallow neural sub-networks are equivalent to random feature models (Malach et al., 2020).
-Thus, further studying this connection and finding a way to apply the random features idea to compress neural networks might be a promising research direction.
+Also it is interesting to study whether random feature models can be helpful in neural network compression.
+In paper (Frankle & Carbin, 2018) the authors introduced Lottery Ticket Hypothesis which states that a network contains smaller sub-network that can achieve the same performance as the whole network when trained in isolation.
+In context of the hypothesis shallow neural sub-networks are equivalent to random feature models (Malach et al., 2020).
+So, further studying this connection and finding a way to apply random features idea to compress neural network may be a promising research direction.

-Finally, I believe that in the existing pipelines, there are parts that can be efficiently approximated using randomized maps.
-For example, in the recent work (Choromanski et al., 2020), they applied the random features approach to approximate an attention mechanism.
-Also, replacing some traditional layers or computations with a more complicated kernel version and then reducing the complexity using some kind of approximation could yield results.
+Finally, I believe that in existing pipelines there are parts that can be efficiently approximated using randomized maps.
+For example, in recent work (Choromanski et al., 2020) they applied random features approach to approximate attention mechanism.
+Also, it can be fruitful to replace some traidtional layers or computations by a more complicated kernel version and then reduce the complexity using some kind of approximation.